 While Virgil was off fighting the war, Ellen received word in the summer of 1863, that Virgil had been killed.
 Soon after, she remarried a man named John Van Rossem and the couple, along with Virgil’s daughter, Nellie, moved to Oregon Territory.

 Alas, when Virgil was discharged from the army on June 26, 1865, he arrived back in Pella to find his wife and daughter gone.
 In the meantime, the rest of his family had moved westward to San Bernardino California.
 A year later, he joined them in California.
 Though he had probably learned where Ellen and his daughter had gone, he evidently did not go looking for them.

 In 1866, Virgil was working with younger brother Wyatt, as a freighter-teamster between Wilmington and Prescott, Arizona.
 Later, the pair also worked on railroad construction in Wyoming.

 In 1868, the Earps returned to the Midwest, settling in Lamar, Missouri, where Virgil helped his father Nicholas farm and operate a grocery store.
 While there, Virgil took a second wife named Rosella Dragoo on August 28, 1870.
 But, Virgil was obviously having no luck in the love department as the marriage lasted just three years.

-Shortly afterwards, Virgil left Lamar, settling in Council Bluffs, Iowa for a short time.
+Shortly afterward, Virgil left Lamar, settling in Council Bluffs, Iowa for a short time.
 There he met a waitress named Alvira “Allie” Sullivan.
-Though some say they married in 1874 in Los Angeles, Calfiornia, others surmise that they never made it official.
+Though some say they married in 1874 in Los Angeles, California, others surmise that they never made it official.
 In any case, Virgil would spend the rest of his life with her.